KennCKMakk4/4WW3Project/README.txt

 **Ranger's Watch** is an online database of archery centres, shops, and ranges.
 Users are able to search, view, rate, and submit new locations to the database.

 ## Database and Table Creation
-The SQL query for generating the Database and Table: `databaserangerswatch.sql`
+The SQL query for generating the Database and Table: `datamodel.sql`

 # Part Three
 ## Changes